nvim-telekasten/telekasten.nvim/README.md

     dailies      = home .. '/' .. 'daily',
     weeklies     = home .. '/' .. 'weekly',
     templates    = home .. '/' .. 'templates',

+    -- image subdir for pasting
+    -- subdir name
+    -- or nil if pasted images shouldn't go into a special subdir image_subdir = "img",

+    -- markdown file extension
     extension    = ".md",

     -- following a link to a non-existing note will create it